ibm-cloud-docs/billing-usage/billing-faq.md

 Contact us by calling 1-866-325-0045 and selecting the third option.
 Alternatively, you can email `verify@us.ibm.com` and include your IBMid and a copy of any error messages that displayed.
 Don’t include any credit card information.

 You might manage your payment method on a separate billing platform.
-You can easily register, update, or delete a payment method by going to ]IBM Billing](https://myibm.ibm.com/billing/).
+You can easily register, update, or delete a payment method by going to [IBM Billing](https://myibm.ibm.com/billing/).
 For more information, see [Managing your payment method outside of the console](/docs/billing-usage?topic=billing-usage-linkedusage#payment-method-ibm).

 ## Can I delete my credit card?
 {: #removecard}